This is the version of 2016–03-10. We still have the year 2000 version available.

 The “authority” is a group of people that have come together to implement the Guildford protocol on a set of documents and metadata.
 Authorities are listed at the end of this document.

 “ReDIF (Research Document Information Format)” is a set of rules to encode information about papers, series, and copying rights.
 It is discipline independent and independent of an organisational structure that supports its creation and deployment.

 A “series” is a collection of documents that are kept together.

-An “archive” is a directory on a computer that is open to access by ftp or http.
+An “archive” is a directory on a computer that is open to access by ftp, http, or https.
 It holds a collection of series of papers or a collection of data about papers held elsewhere.

 A “RePEc archive” carries data formated in ReDIF that pertain to Economics and use RePEc as administrator.
 It may also carry the full text of the documents.

 A “site” is a collection of (normally one) local archive plus any number of mirrored archives.
 For the purpose of identification, sites and archives are treated identical.
 Normally each site runs on archive and mirrors several others.